zyxue/zyxue.github.io/_posts/2018-05-15-on-the-p-value.md

 href="https://www.jstor.org/stable/pdf/2346101.pdf?refreqid=excelsior%3Afeea25ba73d9297f8b5983e66f141208"
 target="_black">Benjamini-Hochberg correction method</a>.

-Now, we have estabilished the relationship between p-value and specificity, does p-value tell us more, for example, sensitivity or false discovery rate (FDR)?
+Now, we have estabilished the relationship between p-value/$\alpha$ and specificity, does p-value tell us more, for example, sensitivity or false discovery rate (FDR)?
 Since precision and FDR sum to one, knowing one will get us the other, so we'll focus only on FDR.

 First, since sensitivity and specificity depend on completely different variables (<span class="true-positive">TP</span> and <span